Graphic Design (First year taught at Carmel College)

 Be inspired, think creatively, respond to change, be innovative, develop solutions, captivate, articulate, entertain and inspire!
 This course offers a broad experience of graphic design with the opportunity to specialise from the end of the first year in oneof three pathways: Communication, Illustration or Motion and Interactivity.

 Our graduate employment profile is excellent due to the number of live briefs, networking events, exhibitions and competitions that our students undertake throughout their studies.
 There are many opportunities to engage with the local creative community within Manchester as well as the wider industry on a national and international level.
-Our prime location at MediaCityUK also fosters excellent opportunities for you to work collaboratively with students studying animation, computer and video games, journalism and broadcast technologies.

 For more information on this course, please visit the Carmel College website.